If you’re about to set off on a long journey, the last thing you want to see is a strange car warning light on your car’s dashboard.

 If that’s not the case, you could be facing a more serious mechanical problem.

-Stop your car as soon as you safely can, but be aware that your vehicle’s ability to brake may be impaired – so be extra cautious.
+Stop your car as soon as you safely can if the brake warning light is on.
+But be aware that your vehicle’s ability to brake could be impaired – so be extra cautious.

 This could be a sign of a major problem for your car so it’s vital you seek expert assistance before driving on.

 If this dashboard light comes on, there’s a fault with at least one of your car’s airbags.

 As well as a driver’s airbag, there may be one on the passenger side and one for the rear seats.

 It’s possible that the airbag warning light has illuminated because your airbags have been switched off manually, perhaps by accident.

 Can I drive with my airbag warning light on?